Vietnam.vn - Nền tảng quảng bá Việt Nam

 The device, about the size of a traffic light, has been in development by Alphabet since 2016.

 X is Alphabet’s research division, also known as the “Moonshot Factory,” where projects that seem like they could only exist in science fiction are incubated.
-It’s also the incubator that created self-driving car startup Waymo, drone delivery service Wing, and health tech startup Verily Life Sciences.
+It’s also the incubator that created the self-driving car startup Waymo, the drone delivery service Wing, and the health tech startup Verily Life Sciences.

-Taara and its partner Bharti Airtel, one of India's largest telecommunications and Internet service providers, said they are moving towards a large-scale rollout of this new Internet service in India.
+Taara and its partner Bharti Airtel, one of India's largest telecom and internet service providers, said they are moving towards a large-scale rollout of this new internet service in India.

-Alphabet's project is now supporting Internet services in 13 countries, including Australia, Kenya and Fiji, with deals reached with Liquid Telecom (Econet Group) in Africa, network provider Bluetown in India and Digicel in the Pacific Islands region.
+To date, Alphabet's project is supporting internet service provision in 13 countries, including Australia, Kenya and Fiji, with agreements reached with Liquid Telecom (Econet group) in Africa, network provider Bluetown in India and Digicel in the Pacific Islands region.

 The device's operating mechanism is based on the principle of data transmission via laser beam.